EnricoPicci/git-metrics/README.md

 -   '--depthInFilesCoupling <string>': if we sort the files for number of commits, we consider for coupling only the ones with more commits, i.e. the ones which remain within depthInFilesCoupling (default value is 10)`
 -   '-c, --concurrentReadOfCommits'': if this option is specified, then the file containing the commit records is read concurrently in the processing of all reports, this can reduce the memory consumption
--   '--noRenames': if this opion is specified, then the no-renames option is used in the git log command
+-   '--noRenames': if this opion is specified, then the no-renames option is used in the git log command npx -p git-metrics run-reports-single-thread
+-   '--countClocZero': if this opion is specified, then also the files that have 0 lines of code are counted (this can be the case for files have been deleted or renamed in the past but are still present in the repo referenced by old commits)`,

 ## Results produced